aws/aws-parallelcluster/README.md

 Enter ``n`` if you already have a VPC suitable for the cluster.
 Otherwise you can let ``pcluster configure`` create a VPC for you.
-The same choice is given for the subnet: you can select a valid subnet ID for both the master and compute nodes, or you can let ``pcluster configure`` set up everything for you.
+The same choice is given for the subnet: you can select a valid subnet ID for both the head node and compute nodes, or you can let ``pcluster configure`` set up everything for you.
-The same choice is given for the subnet configuration: you can select a valid subnet ID for both the master and compute nodes, or you can let pcluster configure set up everything for you.
+The same choice is given for the subnet configuration: you can select a valid subnet ID for both the head node and compute nodes, or you can let pcluster configure set up everything for you.
 In the latter case, just select the configuration you prefer.

 ```